-Uniworld's Joie de vivre
+Cruise Ship Review: Seine River Cruise on Uniworld's Joie de vivre

 Beatrice has retained her love for cuisine, and has written a number of cookbooks, many of her recipes being used across the multitude of travel businesses they own.
 Later we learned that this remarkable lady still rises at 6 o’clock every morning, takes her dogs, Milo and Honey (also on board, staying in their own suite) for a walk, and then gets down to a full day’s work.

 Over the past 50 years the Tollmans have made their business a true family affair.
 Children Brett, Toni and Vicki all have senior positions and are equally committed to the company’s ethos of providing exceptional holiday experiences.
 To that end, Uniworld’s varied and inclusive excursion programme takes care to connect with the local culture and sights of Northern France.
 Guests can explore local historical sites, take culinary tours and enjoy sporting trips, including golf at the area’s finest courses.

 A great example of the Uniworld approach to shore excursions was our tour of the Palace of Versailles.
 After a short coach journey, listening to commentary from a knowledgeable guide, we arrived at the amazing town of Versailles and rather smugly walked past the huge queue to enter the grounds of this famous palace.
 Then, dodging more crowds, we were taken on an exclusive tour of the private quarters of Louis XIV, XV and XVI.

-Finally it was back to the ship – and it’s high praise to say that it seemed only a little less palatial than the famous home of the Bourbon kings.
+Finally it was back to the ship to continue our Seine river cruise – and it’s high praise to say that it seemed only a little less palatial than the famous home of the Bourbon kings.
+Vive la France, bien joué Uniworld, et bonnes vacances mes amis!

-Eight-day Paris & Normandy cruise on SS Joie de Vivre, departures April to October, prices from £2,489pp (includes all meals and beverages on board, as well as excursions and transfers).
-See RiverVoyages.com or call 0800 107 1131.
+Eight-day Paris & Normandy cruise on SS Joie de Vivre, from £2,519pp.
+For more information, visit uniworld.com